vlaurin/action-ghcr-prune/README.md

 **Optional** Count of most recent, matching containers to exclude from pruning.
 Defaults to `0` which means that all matching containers are pruned.

+### keep-tags

+**Optional** List of tags to exclude from pruning, one per line.
+Any version with at least one matching tag will be excluded.
+Matching is exact and case-sensitive.

 ### untagged

 **Optional** Boolean controlling whether untagged versions should be pruned (`true`) or not (`false`).
 Defaults to `false`.